kravchenkodiana07-art/Satellite-Anomaly-Detection/README.md

 top_contributors: Which specific signals caused the anomaly.

-⚡ Quick Start
-1. Install Dependencies

-Bash
-pip install fastapi scikit-learn pandas joblib pydantic
-2. Generate Data & Train Model

-Bash
-python -m src.simulate
-python -m src.train
-3. Run the API

-Bash
-uvicorn src.app:app --reload
-The API will be live at http://127.0.0.1:8000.
-You can view the interactive documentation at /docs.

 🔭 Research Context
-This project was developed as part of a focus on satellite telemetry processing and astrophysics research.
-It explores how unsupervised models can identify celestial-driven anomalies in satellite hardware, such as those caused by high-energy particle events or sensor degradation.
+This project was originally conceived and prototyped during the ActInSpace 2026 International Hackathon.
+It reflects a specialized focus on satellite telemetry processing and astrophysics research, specifically exploring how unsupervised models can identify celestial-driven anomalies in satellite hardware.